Duane Hanson

 Duane Hanson (January 17, 1925 – January 6, 1996) was an American artist and sculptor born in Minnesota.
 He spent most of his career in South Florida.
 He was known for his life-sized realistic sculptures of people.
 He cast the works based on human models in various materials, including polyester resin, fiberglass, Bondo, and bronze.
+His sculptures often provided political-social commentary and satire.

 Hanson's works are in the permanent collections of The Whitney Museum of American Art, The San Francisco Museum of Modern Art, and The Smithsonian.

 Education

 Duane Elwood Hanson was born January 17, 1925, in Alexandria, Minnesota.
 After attendance at Luther College and the University of Washington, he graduated from Macalester College in 1946.
 Following a period where he taught high school art, he received a Master of Fine Arts degree from the Cranbrook Academy of Art in Bloomfield Hills in 1951.

 Career and style

 Around 1966 Hanson began making figural casts using fiberglass and vinyl.
 Works that first brought him to notice were of figures grouped in tableaux, some depicting brutal and violent subjects.
 Hanson's Abortion (1966) was inspired by the horrors of an illicit backroom procedure, and Accident (1967) showed a motorcycle crash.
 Race Riot (1969–1971) included among its seven figures a white policeman terrorizing an African American man as well as an African American rioter attacking the policeman.
 Other works which dealt with physical violence or other explosive social issues of the 1960s were Riot (1967), Football Players (1969), and Vietnam Scene (1969).

 These sculptures, cast from actual people, were painted to make the revealed skin look realistic, replete with veins and blemishes.
 Hanson then clothed the figures with garments from second-hand clothing stores or from the person who modeled for him.
 Clearly, these works contained strong social comment, and can be seen as modern parallels to the concerns of 19th-century French Realists such as Honoré Daumier and Jean-François Millet, artists Hanson admired.

 Few of Hanson's early sculptures would survive because he later destroyed many of them, preferring to be known for his more mature style.

 Around 1970, Hanson abandoned gut-wrenching scenes for more subtle, though no less vivid ones.
 In that year he made the Supermarket Shopper, Hardhat, and Tourists; Woman Eating was completed in 1971.
 These were also life-sized, clothed, fiberglass figures.
 Unlike the earlier works, however, these were single or paired figures, and not overtly engaged in violent activity.
 Instead, his figures often had a listless, bored look, staring into the distance and disengaged from their surroundings.